-We discovered an interesting batch of recipes in Dave’s Cave.
+We discovered an interesting batch of recipes in Dave’s Cave including this dairy free chicken pot pie!

-Notes: As always, using veggies fresh from the garden makes it better, but it is still mighty tasty if you use frozen peas and carrots and such.
+As always, using fresh vegetables makes it better, but it is still mighty tasty if you use frozen peas and carrots and such.
 We choose to use spelt flour, but whole wheat works just as well.

 - 2 cups spelt flour